Kay0s/DinnerAndAMovie/README.md

 Test the different HTML pages/positions on the local host using Postman, to ensure that the data is saving and the MySQL database is accessed.

 ## :clapper: Deployed

+Overall Deployment of Dinner and a Movie

+On load of page: a search input and search button are present to enter a movie name in order to obtain its information using an Axios call to the OMDb API.

+When the user inputs the movie name into the text box and clicks the search button, event listeners and functions are triggered for:

+The movie name inputed into the text box.
+A first Axios call is made to the OMDb API to obtain the movie poster and descritption.
+The last Axios call is made to TheMealDB using the first leter of the movie title from the first call to obtain a meal recommendation.

+Math.floor(Math.random()) is used with the first letter of the response from the OMDb API passed to the TheMealDB to create a randomized meal recommendation.

+When the user clicks the like button for the retrieved movie and meal, then the movie is saved to the movie database and the dinner is saved to the dinner database.

+The liked pairings are are viewable on a history page the is rendered using handlebars and is retrieving data from the Sequelized MySQL database by joining the tables on the movieId.

 - \*[Deployed website](https://mysterious-retreat-01401.herokuapp.com)
 - \*[Portfolio](https://github.com/DaronSchmit/DinnerAndAMovie)